 Walk in light of Scripture.
 The rich man made two mistakes, he was selfish, most of us tend to be, and he minimized the power of the written Word of God.
 If he hadn't done that, the Word of God would have changed him.
 Do you remember when he said, "Look, if you can't help me, send somebody to my brothers?"
 Abraham replied "Let them listen to Moses and the prophets."
 He said, "Oh, they won't listen to Moses and the prophets, but if someone came back from the dead, they'd listen."
-It closes with some of the most chilling words I've ever heard, "If they will not listen to Someone who has come back from the dead."
+It closes with some of the most chilling words I've ever heard, "If they will not listen to Moses and the prophets, they will not listen to someone who has come back from the dead."